FOREX-Euro unsettled by Portugal concerns, China data next risk

 Following subdued inflation data on Tuesday, the risk is that Chinese industrial output and retail sales will also disappoint.

 Traders said the Chinese figures will be the main focus on the global stage with little else out of Europe and the United States, which is observing Veterans Day - a partial markets holiday.
-(Editing by Richard Pullin)
+(Additional reporting by Hideyuki Sano; Editing by Richard Pullin & Shri Navaratnam)